Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Glass doors are typically made of glass panels which are typically ½ inches to ¾ inches thick.

-Swing glass doors are usually hinged and may either be frameless for a more streamlined and modern look.
+Swing glass are usually hinged and may either be frameless for a more streamlined and modern look.

 In terms of interior use, frameless glass doors are also widely featured in bathrooms and shower enclosures.